Nasser Al-Attiyah

-Nasser Salih Nasser Abdullah Al-Attiyah (نَاصِر صَالِح نَاصِر عَبْد الله الْعَطِيَّة : nāṣir ṣāliḥ nāṣir ʿabdullāh al-ʿaṭṭīyah; born 21 December 1970 in Doha) is a Qatari rally driver and sport shooter.
-He was the 2006 Production World Rally Champion, 2014 and 2015 WRC-2 champion, a 16 time Middle East Rally Champion, five times winner of the FIA World Cup for Cross-Country Rallies, and a five times (2011, 2015, 2019, 2022, 2023) Dakar Rally winner.
+Nasser Salih Nasser Abdullah Al-Attiyah (نَاصِر صَالِح نَاصِر عَبْد الله الْعَطِيَّة : nāṣir ṣāliḥ nāṣir ʿabd allāh al-ʿaṭiyyah; born 21 December 1970 in Doha) is a Qatari rally driver and sport shooter.
+He was the 2006 Production World Rally Champion, 2014 and 2015 WRC-2 champion, an 18 time Middle East Rally Champion, a five-time FIA World Cup for Cross-Country Rallies champion, a three-time World Rally-Raid Champion, and a five-time (2011, 2015, 2019, 2022, 2023) Dakar Rally winner.
 His five victories in the Dakar Rally make him the only Middle Easterner and West Asian to win the competition more than once.

 In shooting, Al-Attiyah won the bronze medal in the men's skeet event at the 2012 Summer Olympics in London.

 Career

 Rallying

-Al-Attiyah has competed in the Middle East Rally Championship since 2003, having claimed 65 race wins and 13 titles.
+Having been inspired to start racing by Formula One world champion Jackie Stewart's book Winning Is Not Enough, Al-Attiyah started competing in the Middle East Rally Championship in 2003, where he claimed 65 race wins and 13 titles.
 He drove a Subaru Impreza until 2009 and a Ford Fiesta since 2010, except in 2012 when he drove Peugeot 207 in two rounds, and in 2016 when he drove a Škoda Fabia.

 Al-Attiyah also competed at the Production World Rally Championship from 2004 to 2009.
 He won the title in 2006, his third year in the championship alongside co-driver Chris Patterson, driving a Subaru Impreza.
 He gained the championship lead after finishing second in the PWRC class in the Rally Mexico and afterwards won the following two rounds, Rally Argentina and Acropolis Rally.
 He also finished runner-up in 2005 and third in 2009.
 He scored his first points during the 2009 season, finishing eighth overall in the Rally Argentina.

 In 2010 and 2011, Al-Attiyah drove in the Super 2000 World Rally Championship for the Barwa Rally Team, classifying seventh overall in both years.
 For the 2012 season, Al-Attiyah moved to compete in the top division for the Qatar World Rally Team.
 He secured a career-best fourth place at the Rally de Portugal.
 In 2013 he switched to a Ford Fiesta WRC.
 He finished fifth overall at three races, and ranked 11th in the final standings.

 Al-Attiyah stepped back to the WRC-2 in 2014.
 Driving a Ford Fiesta RRC, he scored four wins and won the championship.
 In 2015 he defended the championship with three wins.

+In 2023, Al-Attyah claimed his 19th championship in the MERC.
+In an unprecedented case, he shared the title with Abdullah Al-Rawahi, as the pair had scored the same results across five events.